harkal/ebakus-docs-1/docs/becoming-a-block-producer/running-a-witness.md

 ## Start the producer

 We start our producer, having opened the `30403` port in the docker for connecting to the P2P network.
-We then set our `nodekey`, `etherbase` and `password` as well unlocking the account.
+We then set our `etherbase` and `password` as well unlocking the account.

 ```bash
 docker run -d --name ebakus-producer \